Teaching Spanish as a Foreign Language and Teaching English to Speakers of Other Languages, Dual Master's

 Teaching and learning in Madrid

 Spend your first year in the program as a full-time student in this culturally vibrant city.
-Intensive language study at NYU Madrid will expose you to Spanish in all its variations, uses, and accents.
-You’ll study with Spanish pedagogues from the Universidad Complutense de Madrid and the Universidad Autónoma de Madrid and spend eight hours each week in a paid and fully supervised education assistantship as an English teacher in Spanish charter schools.
+Intensive study at NYU Madrid will expose you to Spanish in all its variations, uses, and accents.
+You’ll study with faculty from NYU Madrid and other local institutions.
+There may be opportunities to spend eight hours each week as a paid English teacher assistant in a Spanish bilingual school.

 - Pedagogical learning

-You'll be mentored and guided through a critical reflection of teaching and learning by faculty from NYU Madrid and from Spanish universities who are specialists in foreign language acquisition and authors of language textbooks.
-Their areas of academic inquiry include foreign language instruction, grammar, phonetics, socio- and psycho-linguistics, contemporary Spanish civilization, Spanish literature, the history of ideas, teaching pedagogy, and the teaching of Spanish as a foreign language in Spain.
+You’ll be mentored and guided through a critical reflection on teaching and learning by outstanding local faculty whose areas of academic inquiry include foreign language instruction, grammar, phonetics, sociolinguistics, and contemporary Spanish culture.

 Teaching and learning in New York

-You will spend your second year in the program as a full-time student at NYU’s founding campus in New York City, taking courseworkin language education and TESOL and student teaching in New York City schools.
-You’ll receive professional training in three areas: mastery of the Spanish language, teaching Spanish as a foreign language, and teaching English as a Second Language.
+You will spend your second year in the program as a full-time student at NYU’s founding campus in New York City, taking coursework in language education and TESOL and student teaching in New York City schools.
 You also have an option to take an additional summer course to extend your certification to include teaching foreign languages at the K-6 level.

 - Pedagogical learning

-Core courses cover general pedagogical issues as well as knowledge critical to foreign language teaching and learning.
-These include: inquiries in teaching and learning, adolescent development, teaching students with special needs, and content-based pedagogical courses including intercultural perspectives, methods and techniques of communicative teaching, language through content, language assessment, and second-language acquisition research.
+Core courses cover general pedagogical issues as well as knowledge critical to language teaching and learning.
+These include: inquiries in teaching and learning, adolescent development, teaching students with special needs, and content-based pedagogical courses including intercultural perspectives, methods and techniques of language teaching, language assessment, teaching language through content, and second-language acquisition research.